 - a.
 Pre-Program: Participation in the CLS Program is contingent upon receipt of the appropriate visa according to the deadline established for each program site.
 If an appropriate visa has not been received by the established deadline, the CLS award may be terminated.
 All finalists must meet deadlines set by American Councils to submit required materials, forms, photos, and U.S. passports for visa processing.
+Failure to do so may result in termination of the CLS award (see Section 35).
+Finalists may be required to submit a U.S. passport for visa processing before participation in the CLS Program.
+If a finalist is planning any international travel during the months between selection and the beginning of the CLS Program requiring a U.S. passport, it is the responsibility of the finalist to work with CLS Program staff and/or the host consulate to secure an appropriate visa by the established deadline.
 Failure to do so may result in termination of the CLS award (see Section 29).
-Finalists are required to submit a U.S. passport for visa processing before participation in the CLS Program.
-If a finalist is planning any international travel during the months between selection and the beginning of the CLS Program requiring a U.S. passport, it is the responsibility of the finalist to work with CLS Program staff and/or the host consulate to secure an appropriate visa by the established deadline.
-Failure to do so may result in termination of the CLS award (see Section 29). - b.
+In the event a passport or visa is lost or damaged prior to the program start, a participant may not be eligible to participate in the program, if a new passport and visa cannot be secured in time for the scheduled date of departure. - b.
 Post-Program: Participants are expected to return to the United States on the group flight provided at the end of the program.
 Participants may not extend their stay in the host country/location on the visa sponsored by the CLS host institution.
 If a participant chooses to stay in the host country/location upon completion of the CLS Program, it is the responsibility of the participant to obtain the proper visa and/or registration required by local law.
 CLS Program staff are not able to provide assistance with a visa extension or visa application to stay in the host country/location following the conclusion of the CLS Program.

-14. Travel Policies -
+18. Travel Policies -

 International Travel: Round-trip travel from a participant's home city in the United States to the program site will be provided by the CLS Program.
 There may be limits on the extent to which individual travel requests can be accommodated.
 Travel arranged by the CLS Program cannot be used to travel from another country to the United States before the start of the CLS Program, or to travel to another country upon completion of the CLS Program.
-In the event that a CLS Institute is cancelled or suspended, all participants are expected to return to the United States on the flights as arranged by the CLS Program.
-Participants will be held responsible for all costs incurred as a result of missed, cancelled, or changed travel arrangements caused by participants.
+In the case that a student is located outside of the United